 - Not contain a “dictionary word”

-- Contain upper and lower case letters
+- Contain both upper-case and lower-case letters

 - Contain at least one alphabetical and one numerical character